hazelcast/hazelcast-jet-reference-manual/src/Architecture.md

 Vertex is the main unit of work in a Jet computation.
 Conceptually, it receives input from its inbound edges and emits data to its outbound edges.
-Practically, it is a number of `Processor` instances which receive each its own part of the full stream traveling over the inbound edges, and likewise emits its own part of the full stream going down the outbound edges.
+Practically, it is a number of `Processor` instances which receive each of its own part of the full stream traveling over the inbound edges, and likewise emits its own part of the full stream going down the outbound edges.

-### Edge ordinal
+### Edge Ordinal

-An edge is connected to a vertex with a given _ordinal_, which identifies it to the vertex and its processors.
+An edge is connected to a vertex with a given **ordinal**, which identifies it to the vertex and its processors.
 When a processor receives an item, it knows the ordinal of the edge on which the item came in.
 Things are similar on the outbound side: the processor emits an